codeparticle/formal/README.md

   lessThan,
   // Check that a number is less than a certain amount.
 Takes a value for the maximum. `greaterThan(50)` greaterThan,
   // check that an object has a certain property.
-Takes a value for the key. `hasProp('fieldName')` hasProp,
+Takes a drilldown path supplied as strings. `hasProp('fieldName', 'subfield')` hasProp,
-  // check that an object has a property, then return a Success object with its value. `getProp('fieldName')` getProp
+  // check that an object has a property at the given drilldown path, then return a Success object with its value. `getProp('fieldName', 'subfield')` getProp
 } from '@codeparticle/formal';
 ...